-A proxy form is attached to the Annual Report.
-All instruments of proxy must be deposited at the office of the Company's Registrars, Carnation Registrars Ltd, 2A/2C Gbagada Expressway, Anthony Village, Lagos or via e-mail to info@carnationregistrars.com, Not later than 48 hours before the time of the meeting.
-The company has made arrangements to bear the cost of stamp duties on the instruments of proxy.
+Any member of the Company entitled to attend and vote at the general meeting is entitled to appoint a proxy to attend and vote instead of him/her.
+A proxy form is enclosed herewith.
+For the appointment to be valid, a completed and duly stamped proxy form must be deposited at the office of the Company's Registrars, Carnation Registrars Ltd, 2A/2C, Gbagada Expressway, Anthony Village, Lagos or via e-mail to info@carnationregistrars.com, not later than 48 hours before the time of the meeting.

-II.
-CLOSURE OF THE REGISTER AND TRANSFER BOOKS
+(b) CLOSURE OF REGISTER AND TRANSFER BOOKS:

-Notice is hereby given that the Register of Members and Transfer Books of the Company will be closed from the commencement of business on the 7thday of September 2020, to 11th day of September 2020, both days inclusive, for the purpose of qualifying for attendance at the Annual General Meeting of members
+Notice is hereby given that the Register of Members and Transfer Books of the Company will be closed from the commencement of business on the 17th day of April,2023 to 21st day of April,2023 both dates inclusive.

-III.
-NOMINATIONS FOR AUDIT COMMITTEE
+(c) NOMINATIONS FOR THE AUDIT COMMITTEE: